What is your Healthcare Disclosure?

 With all that lighting does the bed get hot?

 The short answer is no. A more defined answer is that the bed omits infrared lights that act different than ultraviolet light (sun, tanning beds) so while the bed gets warm it will not burn or tan your skin.
+Some folks experience a redness immediately after their session.
+This is caused by the flow of blood rushing to the surface of your skin and will subside within an hour after your session.

 What about medication or skin sensitivity?